JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Abstract

 \section{Abstract}

-We present observations of the mid-sized Kuiper belt objects (KBOs) Salacia--Actaea and M{\'a}ni, obtained with the Near-Infrared Spectrograph on JWST.
+We present observations of the midsized Kuiper belt objects (KBOs) Salacia--Actaea and M{\'a}ni, obtained with the Near-Infrared Spectrograph on JWST.
 The satellite Actaea was fully blended with Salacia at the spatial resolution of the integral field unit, and we extracted the combined spectrum.
-The 0.7--5.1~\um~reflectance spectra of Salacia--Actaea and M{\'a}ni display prominent water-ice absorption bands at 1.5, 2, 3, and 4--5~\um.
-The $\nu_3$ fundamental vibrational band of carbon dioxide ice at 4.25~\um~is present in both spectra.
-From a quantitative band-depth analysis of the entire current JWST spectroscopic sample of water-ice-rich KBOs, we find strong evidence for a positive covariance between relative water-ice abundance and size, which may indicate the emergent impacts of internal differentiation and cryovolcanic production of surface water ice on mid-sized KBOs.
-A detailed look at the distribution of 2- and 3-\um~band depths suggests additional sources of variability, such as different water-ice grain sizes.
-In addition, we report an apparent transition in the carbon dioxide band depth at diameters of roughly 300--500~km, with larger objects showing systematically weaker absorptions, although selection effects within the sample do not allow us to confidently distinguish between a size-dependent phenomenon and a correlation with dynamical class.
-The band shape of the carbon dioxide feature also varies with size: while small KBOs have narrow bands centered at $\sim$4.27~\um, the largest objects have broader, blue-shifted features that may include contributions from carbon dioxide in an irradiated, mixed, and/or layered state.
+The 0.7--5.1\,\um\ reflectance spectra of Salacia--Actaea and M{\'a}ni display prominent water-ice absorption bands at 1.5, 2, 3, and 4--5\,\um.
+The $\nu_3$ fundamental vibrational band of carbon dioxide ice at 4.25\,\um\ is present in both spectra.
+From a quantitative band-depth analysis of the entire current JWST spectroscopic sample of water-ice-rich KBOs, we find strong evidence for a positive covariance between relative water-ice abundance and size, which may indicate the emergent impacts of internal differentiation and cryovolcanic production of surface water ice on midsized KBOs.
+A detailed look at the distribution of 2 and 3 \um\ band depths suggests additional sources of variability, such as different water-ice grain sizes.
+In addition, we report an apparent transition in the carbon dioxide band depth at object diameters of roughly 300--500\,km, with larger objects showing systematically weaker absorptions, although selection effects within the sample do not allow us to confidently distinguish between a size-dependent phenomenon and a correlation with dynamical class.

 \keywords{\uat{Kuiper belt}{893}; \uat{Trans-Neptunian objects}{1705}; \uat{Surface composition}{2115}; \uat{James Webb Space Telescope}{2291}}